stephenh/ts-proto/README.markdown

 - Check out the [repository]() for the latest code.
 - Run `yarn install` to install the dependencies.
-- Run `yarn build:test` or `yarn build:test:local` to generate the test files.
+- Run `yarn build:test` to generate the test files.
   > _This runs the following commands:_
   >
   > - `proto2bin` — Converts integration test `.proto` files to `.bin`.